 - Ultimately aims to improve the health and well-being of autistic people as defined by them.

 We will guide our decisions using the values of neurodiversity, well-being, and a study of physical health that reflects a deeper understanding of issues at the patient, provider, systems, and population levels and autistic individual’s subjective experiences.

-To ensure that results of AIR-P research are communicated respectfully and in a manner that is accessible to autistic people and other stakeholders.
+- To ensure the results of AIR-P research are communicated respectfully and in a manner that is accessible to autistic people and other stakeholders.

-To inspire other research networks and organizations to use innovative models to increase autistic collaboration in all stages of research from conceptualization to dissemination.
+- To inspire other research networks and organizations to use innovative modules to increase autistic collaboration in all stages of research from conceptualization to dissemination.